adopted-ember-addons/torii/README.md

 ```

 With those values, we can authenticate the user against Facebook Connect
-via the `torii` property injected onto _routes_, or the `session` property
+via the `torii` property which must be explicitly injected onto _routes_,
+or the `session` property which similarly must be explcitly injected onto
-injected onto routes and controllers (using the session management feature
+routes and controllers (using the session management feature will require you
-will require you to write an adapter for your application – see notes on session management below).
+to write an adapter for your application – see notes on session management below).

 ## Using an iframe instead of a popup